hiltmon/hiltmon.com/source/_posts/2014-02-08-magical-migrations.markdown

 categories:
 ---

 <span class="light">As I am writing this, I am using magical migrations to perform a full data transplant across three servers, each with 100+GB of data, with a single command.
-Yep, I'm chilling and writing a blog post while replacing the entire data scaffolding of my firm as it it were just another cold Saturday.
+Yep, I'm chilling and writing a blog post while replacing the entire data scaffolding of my firm as if it were just another cold Saturday.
 Magical indeed.</span>

 *TL;DR: [Rails migrations][RM] and [Capistrano][CAP] deploys create a stable, reliable, testable, reversible and no-fault way to manage and execute production database changes, no matter the platform size or complexity.*

 When I started at the current firm, I knew I would be designing and developing a wholly new, proprietary platform.
 At the time, all I knew was that it would be big and complex and that I did not yet have a handle on what it would be.

-But I did know these be true (for that matter not-knowing that you do *not* know something is knowledge in itself):
+But I did know these to be true (for that matter not-knowing that you do *not* know something is knowledge in itself):

 * I did not know the complete requirements at the start, and most likely would not know the complete requirements in the middle.
 * I would not get the database design and architecture right the first time, and probably not the second time either.